Erin Leigh Inama — Graduate Admissions, Recruitment, and Outreach Advisor

 Among other functions, the Equity Advisor consults with the Director of Graduate Studies and the other faculty in the program to ensure that diversity is taken into account in the recruitment, selection, and retention of graduate students.

 The Advisor for GSI Affairs functions as a liaison among the Graduate Division, department faculty, and GSIs; provides information concerning policies relating to GSIs to faculty and GSIs in the program; and raises issues on their behalf with the administration.

-Gender Equity and Climate Advisors: Professor David Henkin and Professor Christine Philliou
+Gender Equity and Climate Advisors: Professor Janaki Bakhle and Professor Margaret Chowning

 The Gender Equity and Climate Advisor was created by the Department in 2014 to help ensure that the graduate program fosters a respectful environment for all regardless of their gender or sexuality.
 Their role is to assist students and the Director of Graduate Studies address questions of curriculum bias, classroom interactions, relationships to peers and advisers, the mentoring of women and LGBTIQQ students, and representing the needs of birth mothers.

 Career Development and Diversity Officer: Professor Caitlin Rosenthal